 For the sake of clarity, I will state at the outset that I am a writer and creative, and that is my main audience.
 You, however, do not have to be either.
 I welcome, with open arms, anyone who wants to learn to recover from failures in their work life, side biz, hobby, relationships, health or anything else.
 You do not have to have a game-changing idea for this book to be worth your time.
 The secret ingredient is very simple and very ubiquitous (is “very ubiquitous” redundant?).

 A desire to stop getting mired in your own misery every time you let yourself down or something doesn’t go your way.

 As long as that’s your goal, you’re in the right place.
 Because life doesn’t go our way a vast percentage of the time.
 Even very good lives, filled with good work and great love, disappoint us.
 More to the point, we disappoint ourselves in the living of them, and that makes us lose faith in our own abilities.
 What matters is whether the disappointment and lost faith are temporary or permanent.

-By the time you’re done reading this, I want you to have the tools to recover from failure by looking failure squarely in the eye and saying, “You’re not very nice but you don’t scare me.”
+By the time you’re done reading this, I want you to look failure squarely in the eye and say, “You’re not very nice but you don’t scare me.”